Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/timer.md

 ### Solution #1 - Grepping for the flag

-APK-files are simply a Zip-file and and can be unpacked with a tool such as [7-Zip](https://www.7-zip.org/).
+APK-files are simply a Zip-file and can be unpacked with a tool such as [7-Zip](https://www.7-zip.org/).
-Then just use `grep` recursively on all the unpacked files
+Unpack the APK-file and then just use `grep` recursively on all the unpacked files
 ```
 Z:\CTFs\picoCTF\picoCTF_2023\Reverse_Engineering\timer\timer>grep -iR picoCTF *
 apktool.yml:  versionName: picoCTF{<REDACTED>}